elsoul/skeet-doc/articles/doc/en/backend/tutorial.md

 Add new method with _skeet add method_ command.

+This method is for receiving requests from the frontend, so select _http_.

 ```bash
 $ skeet add method addStreamUserChatRoomMessage
 ?
 Select Instance Type to add (Use arrow keys)